noahehall/theBookOfNoah/0current/aws/0networking.md

   - network address translation
   - requires an EIP
     - useful for providing a consistent resource for apps & end users
-    - if an ec2/etc fails, you can reassign the IP
+    - if an ec2/etc fails, you can reassign the IP to another
   - has to be contained in a public subnet
   - map multiple private hosts to a single internet routable IP address
   - nat instance